Tech-Nest-Ventures/deepFocus/README.md

 - [x] Add onboarding flow to improve user comprehension
 - [x] Allow users to customize productive/unproductive sites
 - [ ] Add more comprehensive test suite for main and renderer processes
+- [ ] Add timeline view for daily email summaries
+- [ ] Upload app to the App Store

 ## Philosophy